 The aim of this elective module is to equip you with the necessary knowledge and skills required for the understanding of behavioural problems presented to the typical small animal veterinary practice.

 This elective module provides the necessary understanding and experience required for nursing in equine practice or other areas of equine work.
 Horses are uniquely susceptible to a variety of illnesses and injuries that require skilled nursing management.
 Working with horses requires specific skills in restraint, handling and management.
 An insight into the equine industry and people involved at various levels will also be approached.
-The module aims to allow development of the necessary knowledge and skills in theory and practice sessions.

 This elective module equips you with the tools to coach, mentor and teach others within a veterinary context.
 You'll explore learning theory and teaching methods alongside learning the skills needed in order to plan and deliver a teaching session and act as coach in a veterinary practice setting.

-This module will give you the knowledge and skills you need to work effectively within a range of emergency and critical care veterinary patients.
+This module will give you the knowledge and skills you need to work effectively with a range of emergency and critical care veterinary patients.
 In addition to this, you'll also be able to develop evidence-based nursing care strategies, using nursing models and frameworks to recognise, assess and successfully manage emergency and critically ill patients.